Food and drink

 (Photo: Polurrian on the Lizard, Cornwall)

 If you’re looking to spend the day on the Path with a stop off for some well-deserved food and drink, check out our café walks and pub walks.
 We also love hearing your recommendations, so if you’ve visited somewhere special let us know!
+Search for places to get refreshment along the way here.
 Contact us here.

 Tips for Eating and Drinking on your walk

 A hearty, home-cooked breakfast is often included by your accommodation provider, so take advantage of this to make sure you are fully-fueled for a day of walking.
 Many also offer packed lunches if arranged in advance so ask about that when booking or at check-in.
 Don’t forget to take plenty of water and snacks with you – high energy snacks like fruit, nuts, trail mix, granola and energy bars are great for keeping you going and are light to carry.
 And if in doubt, ask your hosts for recommendations on where to eat or have a drink in the evening, locals always know the best spots!

 Are you a food and drink business on the Path?

 We welcome over 9 million walkers to the South West Coast Path every year and over 56% of people walking the Path will eat out at a pub, café or restaurant as part of their experience.